biggora/express-useragent/README.md

 # express-useragent

-  A tiny ExpressJS user-agent middleware exposing user-agent details to your application and views.
+  A simple ExpressJS user-agent middleware exposing user-agent details to your application and views.

 ## Installation